2015 Singapore Grand Prix: Qualifying

 Qualifying consisted of three parts, 18, 15 and 12 minutes in length respectively, with five drivers eliminated from competing after each of the first two sessions.
 During the first part of qualifying (Q1), only the Ferrari were confident enough to run only on the slower, harder tyres, while the rest of the field needed to equip the super-soft compound.
 Daniil Kvyat topped the session with a time of 1:45.340 on the supersoft tyre.
 Pastor Maldonado was eliminated, as were the two Manor Marussia drivers, who were even further off the pace than usual.
 Both of the team's drivers received a five-place grid penalty for a gearbox change.
 Both Sauber drivers also did not make it into Q2, when Jenson Button was the last to set a fast lap, edging out Felipe Nasr by less than a tenth of a second.

 Vettel set the fastest time in the second part of qualifying as well, being two-tenths faster than second placed Daniil Kvyat.
 While Max Verstappen made it into Q3, his teammate Sainz hit the wall in turn 19 close to the end of the session, damaging his suspension and front wing, with parts of debris left on the track.
 With the session ending under yellow flags, both Force India and both McLaren drivers joined Sainz in elimination, with Nico Hülkenberg fastest in eleventh place on the grid.
-Everyone behind Sainz failed to finish their laps, including Mercedes drivers Nico Rosberg and Lewis Hamilton.
+Drivers were unable to improve on their lap times because of the yellow flags.